pjongy/joupon/API.README.md

         "description": "coupon description",
         "image_url": "https://image.coupon/url",
         "expired_at": "9999-01-01T00:00:00Z"
+        "issuing_condition": { // It is recursive
+          "conditions": [
+              {
+                "key": ...key string for validate with condition..., "value": ...value string for validate with condition..., "operator": ...operater string for validate with condition...
+              },
+          ],
+          "join_type": ...join type(AND/OR) string for validate with condition...
+        },
-        "condition": { // It is recursive
+        "using_condition": { // It is recursive
           "conditions": [
               {
                 "key": ...key string for validate with condition...,